• Skip to primary navigation

 Devil’s Slide Trail: Hiking or Biking Old Pacific Coast Highway

 When I heard about this spot, I was super excited about it and had to go experience it for myself.
 I already love Pacific Coast Highway, so to be able to walk a part of the road that is now closed to drivers and has been converted into a trail was just too awesome.
-I set to drive there on the windy roads and attacked the trail in crazy winds; here is all of the information.
+I set to drive there on the windy roads and attacked the trail in crazy winds; here is all of the information from my visit in 2016 and then again in 2022.

 Devils Slide Trail-15